Oltersea History, Family Crest & Coats of Arms

 The present generation of the Oltersea family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in a region or small valley with alder trees.
 The surname Oltersea may also indicate one who came from Aldersey, an ancient village or hamlet that once existed in England.

 The surname Oltersea was first found in Cheshire, at Aldersey, a civil parish, now in the unitary authority of Cheshire West and Chester.
 They are a family of great antiquity in that county, and held estates at Aldersey and Spurstow from about the 11th century.
 They also held estates at Bunbury and Peel Hall in the parish of Tarvin.

-Important Dates for the Oltersea family
+Early History of the Oltersea family

 This web page shows only a small excerpt of our Oltersea research.
 Another 93 words (7 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Oltersea History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Oltersea include Aldersey, Eldersey, Aldersea, Eldersy and others.

 Early Notables of the Oltersea family (pre 1700)